cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 ### Import depended header files

-Suppose we let MyObject class be inheried from MyRef class.
+Suppose we let MyObject class be inherited from MyRef class.
 But we don't want to bind MyRef class.

 ```c++
 // MyRef.h